pblack/docs/content/troubleshooting/assets-not-loading.md

 In order to properly set up an absolute URL with Jekyll, a url should be built as follows:

 `<link src="{{ "main.css | prepend {{ site.url }} ~ {{ site.baseurl }}" rel="stylesheet" type="text/css">`

+*In this code we take the relative path to your css file, `main.css`, and we use `prepend` to add a string in front of it.
+That string is the combination of the site's URL, and the baseURL you set up in your config file.
+We use the `~` operator to add the two strings together.*

 ## Absolute URLs with Hugo
 In Hugo, baseURL is the full path to your site, including domain.
 In order words, it’s `http://example.com/blog`.